sueszli/blog/parallel programming: barrier pattern.md

-# the barrier programming pattern
+# the barrier pattern

-one of my favorite parallel programming patterns is the [barrier pattern](https://en.m.wikipedia.org/wiki/Barrier_(computer_science)): "A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier."
+one of my favorite parallel programming patterns is chunking the work, running as many workers as you have cores and then waiting for each worker to finish based on the ["barrier pattern"](https://en.m.wikipedia.org/wiki/Barrier_(computer_science)): "A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier."

 it's a very simple pattern that lets you run multiple tasks in parallel and wait for them to finish and it's very easy to implement in any language.